Abdallahkulumba/RNN-Model-for-IMDB-Review-Prediction/README.md

-# Simple RNN IMDB Project
+# Simple RNN IMDB review Project

 This project implements a Simple Recurrent Neural Network (RNN) for sentiment analysis on the IMDB movie reviews dataset.
 The goal is to classify movie reviews as positive or negative based on the text content.